slavadubrov/rag-evals-demo/docs/metrics/llm-as-judge.md

 jupyter notebook notebooks/07_llm_as_judge.ipynb
 ```

-The notebook walks through: a baseline pairwise run, position-bias measurement, averaging-mitigation, and cross-family judging.
+The notebook walks through a baseline pairwise run, position-bias measurement, the averaging mitigation, and cross-family judging.
 With the default `RAG_EVALS_BACKEND=mock`, the judges return SHA1-keyed deterministic verdicts so the bias visualisation is reproducible.

 ## References